Recent Legal Update

 Apply the Law

 North Carolina law places the responsibility on the personal representative to discover and assemble the decedent’s assets, safeguard them, and report them to the Clerk as required by the estate administration process.
-When records are missing or a third party is holding property or information, North Carolina allows a special proceeding before the Clerk to help the personal representative discover estate assets.
+When records are missing or a third party is holding property or information, North Carolina allows court proceedings to help discover or recover estate assets.
 In practice, the “estate” for probate purposes usually means assets titled in the decedent’s name that do not transfer automatically at death, plus any claims the estate may have (like refunds owed).
 Debts generally include valid creditor claims and ongoing obligations that existed at death, handled through the estate’s claim and payment process.

 Key Requirements